 And while you’re a little freaked out by the accuracy of your results (I mean, who wouldn’t be?!), you’re also utterly fascinated – and you’re dying to know more.

 Well, from the insights gathered by 16Personalities based on the Myers Briggs methodology, we at Busuu have delivered.

-We’ve delved into the personality traits underpinning each of the personalities to bring you intel on your own learning style.
+We’ve delved into the characteristic traits underpinning each of the 16 personalities to bring you intel on your own learning style.